In a little over three weeks I’ll turn FORTY-NINE years old.

 - Curbing my enthusiasm for mocking perfect PTA mom types

-- Finally giving up on convincing myself I like sushi
+- Finally giving up on convincing myself (and everyone else) that I like sushi

 - Writing my first (last, only?) novel